workdojos/Dojos-Fresh-Hugo-Theme/content/publicrelations.md

 <figure>
     <blockquote cite="">
         <p></p>
-    {{% subtitle5 "Do you want to become a system administrator?" %}}
+    {{% subtitle5 "Do you want to become a PR rep or take your PR firm to the next level?" %}}
-This dojo focuses on managing servers!
-The bread and butter of what we do.
-Let us guide you through the process of becoming a bonafide system admin.
-There are few things better in the world than the feeling of pride of having your own cloud server, for whatever it is that you do.
-Explore the world of open-source apps and become THE ALMIGHTY ADMIN in everything that you do!
+It's hard to get a leg up in the world of public relations.
+The best PR reps have decades of experience and loads of wisdom.

+Public Relations Dojo aims to distill information down and present it in a way that works best for you.
+It all starts with a dashboard.
+And the dashboard is just the beginning!

+Point your browser's start page to it.
+Explore apps that serve the world of public relations, communications, and more.

+What's in your Dojo?
 </figure>

 <br>